section-engineering-education/engineering-education/articles/introduction-to-c#/index .md

 C# is a friendlier and easier language to understand for beginners compared to other programming languages like C and C++.

 Programs written in C# utilize the .NET Framework to run. .NET is a framework used to make applications and run the .NET software.
 It was created by Microsoft and runs essentially on Windows working operating system.
 There is an open-source too called Mono which conveys a cross-platform.
-In this tutorial, we need it to compile and run our code.
+In this tutorial, we will use it to compile and run our C# code.

 To get started, you will need:
 - An IDE(Integrated Development Environment) for writting and compiling code.
 We will be using [Visual Studio](https://visualstudio.microsoft.com/vs/community/).